Mission Nuestra Señora de la Asunción, Zia Pueblo

 Mission churches were built of locally available materials and ranged from magnificent adobe buildings at Pecos and Acoma to the equally impressive stone construction of the churches at Jemez and the southern New Mexico pueblos of Quari, Abo, and Gran Quivira.
 The typical mission church included an artio, a walled yard in front of the church that sometimes served as a cemetery.
 One or two corner towers flanked the front walls of most missions, usually topped by a wooden cross and a bell.
 The large wooden door at the center of the front wall led into large, windowless interior spaces, usually devoid of benches or seats.
 Parishioners stood or knelt on the earthen floor.
 The interior walls were decorated with colorful murals and carved saints or painted hides.
 Some churches imported ornate altars and beautiful statuary from Mexico.

-By 1630, a status report to the King of Spain mentioned 90 pueblos that were ministered to by 25 missions with churches.
+By 1630, a status report to the King of Spain mentioned 90 pueblos ministered to by 25 missions with churches.
 It also stated that 50 priests were serving over 60,000 natives who had “accepted” Christianity.